McMillan Plan: Implementation

 The next major test of the McMillan Plan came with the siting of the Lincoln Memorial.
 Congress authorized a Lincoln Memorial Commission in 1910, and the commission immediately began wrestling with the many competing proposals for the memorial's location.
 Concurrently, members of the disbanded McMillan Commission were tiring of the constant demands on their time and the unpaid nature of their role.
 President Roosevelt agreed that a permanent commission on the arts should be created to help guide decisions regarding art and architecture following the McMillan Plan.
 Roosevelt established a commission by executive order shortly before he left office, but President William Howard Taft dissolved it and won congressional approval for a statutory United States Commission of Fine Arts (CFA) in 1910.
 Several members of the McMillan Commission were appointed to the CFA, as were many McMillan Plan supporters.
 When the Lincoln Memorial Commission found itself riven by disagreement over the new memorial's site, it sought out the advice of the CFA.
 Together, the Lincoln Memorial Commission and CFA worked to approve West Potomac Park as the site for the new monument.
 The site for the Lincoln Memorial was approved in June 1911.

 Over the years, other decisions were made which helped reinforce the status of the McMillan plan as the "official" development plan for the District of Columbia.
 These included the siting of the Freer Gallery of Art in 1923, the creation of the National Capital Park and Planning Commission in 1926 (which was formally charged with implementing the McMillan Plan), enactment of legislation authorizing the enlargement of the Capitol grounds in 1929 (following the McMillan Plan), and passage of the Capper-Cramton city park act (which sought to implement the McMillan Plan's park program).
 Arlington Memorial Bridge was authorized in 1925 after President Warren G. Harding got caught in a three-hour traffic jam during the dedication of the Tomb of the Unknown Soldier.
 A lengthy fight over the bridge's location occurred.
-However, the CFA won the battle.
+The CFA won the battle.
 Congress authorized the bridge's construction (in the low, classical style advocated by the McMillan Plan) on February 24, 1925.
 The Public Buildings Act of 1926 authorized the razing of the Murder Bay slum and the construction of Federal Triangle in 1926, and the Mount Vernon Memorial Parkway was authorized in 1928.
 Although construction of a massive terrace around the base of the Washington Monument was proven unfeasible (it would have destabilized the monument's foundations), the National World War II Memorial was constructed at the eastern end of the Lincoln Memorial reflecting pool in 2004.